 Recipients of dividend or interest payments must generally certify their correct tax identification number to the bank or other payer on Form W-9.
 If the payer does not get this information, it must withhold part of the payments as "backup withholding."
-If your organization was subject to erroneous backup withholding because the payer did not realize you were an exempt organization and not subject to this withholding, you can claim credit for the amount withheld by including under Which Parts To Complete beginning on page 4.
+If your organization was subject to erroneous backup withholding because the payer did not realize you were an exempt organization and not subject to this withholding, you can claim credit for the amount withheld by including it on line 44e.
+See Backup withholding under Which Parts To Complete beginning on page 4.